-Fun backyard camping activities to try at home with kids!
+Fun backyard camping activities for kids and families to try at home!

 Camping is also a fun way to get kids excited about being outdoors and connect with nature - so get ready to grab your tent and those marshmallows for a night under the stars!

 If you plan to spend the whole night outside, you'll need a tent and some sleeping bags or air mattresses & blankets.